 Microsoft SQL Server (MSSQL)

-The article linked here contains the information on recommend MSSQL database maintenance.
+The article linked here contains the information on recommended MSSQL database maintenance.

 This article contains database maintenance information for Postgres.